 Remedies: what you can do to recover stolen inheritance

-Ultimately, when deciding whether to file a petition to recover stolen inheritance or not, you must evaluate the strength of the evidence on hand, the value of the assets, and the time to be wasted and the legal costs spent in recovering it.
+When deciding whether to file a petition to recover stolen inheritance or not, you must evaluate the strength of the evidence on hand, the value of the assets, and the time to be wasted and the legal costs spent in recovering it.
 This will provide you with an informed decision on whether recovering stolen inheritance is worth pursuing or not.

 Recover stolen inheritance in civil court